 This example displays a message using a bank of LEDs, that when swung in a back and forth arcing motion, produces a rasterized character display.
-The PSoC 3 FirstTouch Starter Kit has a three axis accelerometer.
-The accelerometer detects the instantaneous acceleration of the board when in motion.
+The PSoC 3 FirstTouch Starter Kit has a three-axis accelerometer.
+The accelerometer detects the instant acceleration of the board when in motion.
 The instantaneous voltage at each axis of the accelerometer is directly proportional to the acceleration along that axis.

 In this project, the firmware uses the Y axis voltage output of the accelerometer.
 This voltage is routed to an ADC in the PSoC.
 This digital value is now a measure of acceleration detected by the accelerometer.
-If the acceleration exceeds a maximum value it signals the start of a new wave event.
-On start of a new wave the firmware delays for a fixed period of time to start the first character in the proper position of the wave.
-The current string is converted into a rasterized display data array prior to the start of the wave.
+If the acceleration exceeds a maximum value, it signals the start of a new wave event.
+The firmware delays for a fixed period of time to start the first character in the proper position of the wave.
+The current string is converted into a rasterized display data array before the start of the wave.
 Each column of the rasterized data array is sequentially output after a fixed delay.
 The delay periods may be adjusted in firmware.